 Surf conditions are known to be best from October to May.

 You may even be lucky enough to catch a glimpse of some professional windsurfers!

 Fuerteventura is an Island suited for water sports lovers and beach enthusiasts alike.
-There are a list of beaches which are most popular for surfing, but also for non surfing partners who simply want to enjoy the white sandy beaches.
+There is a list of beaches which are most popular for surfing, but also for non-surfing partners who simply want to enjoy the white sandy beaches.
 Punta Elena (Shark Bay), Playa Morro (Drop Beach) or even Playa Blanca are most popular for beginners and advanced surfers alike.

 With beaches longer than 200km, Costa Blanca is a winter destination like no other with (as its name indicates) a long stretch of white sandy beaches.
-People have been travelling through The Costa blanca since the 1950’s, and now more than ever.
-The coastline encompases major cities, such as Alicante or Benidorm, making it a well developed and attractive tourist attraction.
+People have been travelling through the Costa Blanca since the 1950s, and now more than ever.
+The coastline encompasses major cities, such as Alicante or Benidorm, making it a well developed and attractive tourist attraction.

 With temperatures rising as high as 25°C in January- February, Costa Blanca is ideal for those seeking some winter sun without being disturbed by large numbers of tourists.
 Although days will start off crisp and cool, rain will be quite rare, allowing you to make the most of your trip with mountain and seaside walks.

 Flights will be significantly cheaper in winter, and low season motorhome hire rates also.
 However, it important to keep in mind that only major cities will stay busy all year round, as more rural areas will be relatively quiet.
-In our opinion, off season is perhaps the most perfect time to explore, as you will feel as though you have the coast pretty much to yourself.
+In our opinion, the off-season is perhaps the most perfect time to explore, as you will feel as though you have the coast pretty much to yourself.